AndreiBazhenau/gb/README.md

 # Projects to learn Python, Data Science, Machine Learning, Neural Networks etc.

-The repository contains lessons, homework and course projects that were done during Udemy, Coursera and GeekBrains courses.
+The repository contains lessons, homework and course projects that were done during Udemy, Coursera and GeekBrains postgraduate education.

 ------------------------------------